-The Navy Physical Readiness Test consists of push-ups, curl-ups (sit-ups), and either running or swimming.
+The Navy physical readiness test consists of push-ups, curl-ups (sit-ups), and either running or swimming.
 In basic training, swimming is not an option.
-All boot camp recruits are measured by performing push-ups, curl-ups (sit-ups) and running 1 1/2 miles.
+All boot-camp recruits are measured by performing push-ups, curl-ups (sit-ups) and running 1½ miles.

 Event consists of running 1.5 miles as quickly as possible.
 Any combination of running or walking is allowed to complete event.